hagai-reuveni/pwa-workshop/README.md

 # PWA workshop
-## Step 3 - Service Worker
+## Step 2 - Website Manifest

-In this step we will register a service worker to our website
+In this step we will add a website manifest and see it's influence over the website

+in order to do so we will use - [realfavicongenerator.net](realfavicongenerator.net)